Information barriers in Microsoft Teams

 When to use information barriers

-You might want to use information barriers in situations like these:
+You might want to use IBs in situations like these:

 - A team must be prevented from communicating or sharing data with a specific other team.